The etiquette of business dining in China

 - The etiquette of business dining in China

-As with the seating arrangements for business meetings in China, the most honoured guest sits on the side of the table furthest away from the door, positioned at the middle of the table, with the second most important person seated next to them and so on, in descending order of importance.
+As with the seating arrangements for business meetings in China, the most honoured guest sits on the side of the table furthest away from the door, positioned at the middle of the table, with the second most crucial person seated next to them and so on, in descending order of importance.
 This means the host will generally sit at the middle of the table on one side, with the honoured guest seated directly opposite.
 Be sure to arrive on time and wait to be told where to sit.

-Dining etiquette in China can be more ritualised than in many western cultures and the protocol can vary according to the level of formality.
+Dining etiquette in China can be more ritualised than in many western cultures, and the protocol can vary according to the level of formality.

 Praise the food and your host’s good taste throughout the meal, leaving business matters aside and be sure to thank them at the end.

 The host will usually make a toast at the start of a meal, and if you are the honoured guest, you may be required to reciprocate soon after or at the end of the meal.
 It is customary to raise a glass in salute of the host and those present, wishing them good health and prosperity.
 A toast also acknowledges the business venture that has gathered everyone together.

 A toast of “ganbei” means “cheers” or “bottom’s up” and it is customary to say “youyi” before you start eating or drinking, which means “here’s to friendship”.